dbiir/rainbow/rainbow-seek/README.md

 $ java -jar target/rainbow-seek-xxx-full.jar -h
 ```

-There are two required arguments:
+There are two arguments required:
 - `-c / --command`, specifies the command to execute, which can be GENERATE_FILE or SEEK_EVALUATION;
 - `-p / param_file`, specifies the parameter file to be used by the command.